SeanVisser1998/SeanVisser1998/README.md

 ### Interesting projects:
 Interesting project ideas that I will look into in the very near future
-- :email: Designing E2EE mail service
+- :email: Designing E2EE webmail service
 - :lock: Automated basic hardening of Ubuntu instances using cloud-init
 - :globe_with_meridians: Apache Onion Service on Ubuntu
 - :twisted_rightwards_arrows: High entropy random number generation using Modular Entropy Multiplication